/2 BMW motorcycle mufflers

 This page is about mufflers for the R26, R27, R50, R60, R69, R50/2, R60/2, R50S, R69S, R50US, R60US, and the R69US.

 BMW only offered new production with one muffler at a time.
-That means that BMW didn’t offer a sport or after market muffler for motorcycles.
-BMW dealers offered the Hoske muffler (megaphone) but they were imported by Butler and Smith, not exported by the BMW factory.
+That means that BMW didn’t offer a sport or aftermarket muffler for motorcycles.
+BMW dealers offered the Hoske muffler (megaphone), but they were imported by Butler and Smith, not exported by the BMW factory.
 This was often the cause of confusion regarding accessories.
-Some after market firms offered mufflers and I will include info about them as I get pictures and information about them.
+Some aftermarket firms offer mufflers, and I will include info about them as I get pictures and information about them.